astratow/ecom/journal.md

  created resources/templates/front/top_nav.php

  created mysql database and basic table, which was then connected via PHP request to the website.
 Get in there!

+ ## 31.12.2021

+ Last day of the year...
+Managed to add something to the function, which should not be there.
+When I tried to work out what is wrong, it took me forever and nothing...
+Finally I found some source code that I compared and discovered the issue.

+ I must admit, my code is a lot more accurate than last year.
+My writting is more smooth.